 Seems to be the holiday season arrives earlier and earlier each year.
 We often find ourselves rushing to get the decorations down and the house and yard decorated, which can be harmful to our health.
 Improper preparation can lead to pain and injury.
-According to the US Consumer Product Safety Commission in 2017, 18,000 injuries from holiday decorating were seen in the Emergency Room.
+According to the National Electronic Injury Surveillance System last year alone, nearly 12,000 people reported to emergency rooms due to injuries from holiday decorations.
 We do not want you to be one of those injuries!

-Common causes for injuries associated with holiday decoration are retrieving decoration boxes, stringing lights, and spending too much time on your feet.
+Common causes of injuries associated with holiday decorations are retrieving decoration boxes, stringing lights, and spending too much time on your feet.

 Below are some tips on how to avoid injury and pain this holiday season.